japila-books/apache-spark-internals/docs/webui/ExecutorsListener.md

 onTaskStart(taskStart: SparkListenerTaskStart): Unit
 ----

-NOTE: `onTaskStart` is part of xref:ROOT:SparkListener.adoc#onTaskStart[SparkListener contract] to announce that a task has been started.
+NOTE: `onTaskStart` is part of ROOT:SparkListener.md#onTaskStart[SparkListener contract] to announce that a task has been started.

 `onTaskStart` increments `tasksActive` for the executor (using the input `SparkListenerTaskStart`).